Tanfei-1234/RepOptimalLockdowns.jl/README.md

 # nt is the range of time and we define dt = 1
 @constraint(model, [t in 1:nt-1], (s[t+1] - s[t]) == rs[t])
 ```
-We should notice that in Python, $s$ is still a scalar but in Julia, I have to make $s$ a vector.
-It may not influence too much in a simple problem but our model is complex and it affects many equations (not only in terms of numerical values but also in terms of data types).
-Finally, the program and the optimizer ran well but didn't export the same answer with the article.
-After that, I try to fix it and others pick another approach to replicate the model.
+We should also notice that s remains a scalar in Python but has to be adapted to a vector in Julia.
+This may not be a problem in a simpler model but our model is complex and it affects many equations (not only in terms of numerical values but also in terms of data types).

+We tried different approaches to replicate the results.
+The program and the optimizer ran well but didn't export the same answer with the article.

-Later, I realized that perhaps all the GEKKO variables should be converted into vector form to make them easier for Julia to handle.
+Later, we realized that perhaps all the GEKKO variables should be converted into vector form to make them easier for Julia to handle.

 ## Contact
-For questions or issues, please contact the group at [Tanfei](mailto:tanfei.li@sciencespo.fr).
+For questions or issues, please contact the group at [Tanfei Li](mailto:tanfei.li@sciencespo.fr).